Merchant: Merchants in the medieval period

 Medieval England and Europe witnessed a rapid expansion in trade and the rise of a wealthy and powerful merchant class.
-Blintiff has investigated the early Medieval networks of market towns and suggests that by the 12th century there was an upsurge in the number of market towns and the emergence of merchant circuits as traders bulked up surpluses from smaller regional, different day markets and resold them at the larger centralised market towns.
+Blintiff has investigated the early medieval networks of market towns and suggests that by the 12th century there was an upsurge in the number of market towns and the emergence of merchant circuits as traders bulked up surpluses from smaller regional, different day markets and resold them at the larger centralised market towns.
 Peddlers or itinerant merchants filled any gaps in the distribution system.
 From the 11th century, the Crusades helped to open up new trade routes in the Near East, while the adventurer and merchant, Marco Polo stimulated interest in the far East in the 13th century.
 Medieval merchants began to trade in exotic goods imported from distant shores including spices, wine, food, furs, fine cloth (notably silk), glass, jewellery and many other luxury goods.
 Market towns began to spread across the landscape during the medieval period.

-Merchant guilds began to form during the Medieval period.
-A fraternity formed by the merchants of Tiel in Gelderland (in present-day Netherlands) in 1020 is believed to be the first example of a guild.
+Merchant guilds began to form during the medieval period with a fraternity formed in 1020 in Tiel in the present-day Netherlands, believed to be the first example of a merchant guild.
 The term, guild was first used for gilda mercatoria and referred to body of merchants operating out of St. Omer, France in the 11th century.
-Similarly, London's Hanse was formed in the 12th century.
-These guilds controlled the way that trade was to be conducted and codified rules governing the conditions of trade.
-Rules established by merchant guilds were often incorporated into the charters granted to market towns.
-In the early 12th century, a confederation of merchant guilds, formed out the German cities of Lübeck and Hamburg, known as "The Hanseatic League" came to dominate trade around the Baltic Sea.
+These guilds controlled the way that trade was to be conducted and codified rules governing the conditions of trade, which incorporated into town charters.
 By the 13th and 14th centuries, merchant guilds had sufficient resources to have erected guild halls in many major market towns.

 During the thirteenth century, European businesses became more permanent and were able to maintain sedentary merchants and a system of agents.
 Merchants specialised in financing, organisation and transport while agents were domiciled overseas and acted on behalf of a principal.
 These arrangements first appeared on the route from Italy to the Levant, but by the end of the thirteenth century merchant colonies could be found from Paris, London, Bruges, Seville, Barcelona and Montpellier.
 Over time these partnerships became more commonplace and led to the development of large trading companies.
 These developments also triggered innovations such as double-entry book-keeping, commercial accountancy, international banking including access to lines of credit, marine insurance and commercial courier services.
 These developments are sometimes known as the commercial revolution.